Limit distributions of branching Markov chains: Abstract

 \section{Abstract}

-We study branching Markov chains on a countable state space $\Xs$, where the base Markov chain is transient and irreducible.
-Our focus is on the limit behaviour of population averages, in particular of the sequence of empirical distributions of the evolving population.
-The offspring distributions at the points of $\Xs$ do not necessarily coincide, but are assumed to have the same average and to be dominated by a probability on $\Zp$ which satisfies the $L \log L$ moment condition.
-In this case, we show that the associated population martingale is uniformly integrable.
-Convergence of population averages is then connected with stationary spaces of the base Markov chain, and in particular, with compactifications of $\Xs$ such that the base chain converges almost surely to the boundary, resp. the Dirichlet problem at infinity is solvable.
-Final considerations consider the general interplay between the measure theoretic boundaries of the base chain and the branching chain.
-The general emphasis on qualitative rather than quantitative aspects of the behaviour at infinity.
+We study branching Markov chains on a countable state space (space of types) $\Xs$ with the focus on the qualitative aspects of the limit behaviour of the evolving empirical population distributions.
+No conditions are imposed on the multitype offspring distributions at the points of $\Xs$ other than to have the same average and to satisfy a uniform $L \log L$ moment condition.
+We show that the arising population martingale is uniformly integrable.
+Convergence of population averages of the branching chain is then put in connection with stationary spaces of the associated ordinary Markov chain on $\Xs$ (assumed to be irreducible and transient).
+This is applied, in particular, to the boundaries of appropriate compactifications of $\Xs$.
+Final considerations consider the general interplay between the measure theoretic boundaries of the branching chain and the associated ordinary chain.

 \subjclass[2020] {60J10; 60J80; 60J50, 31C20 }